lbo462/course-notes/arm/arm.md

 > The BBU can be placed at a certain distance from the RRH, so that it can find its place in a small datacenter or a PoP (Point of Presence) where it can easily be managed.
 > But in fact, the BBU is usually placed next to its RRH, under the sun and the snow where it can die the fastest 😐.

 Now, what happens ?
-Your SMS was correctly received by the BTS that sent it to its BSC which makes your SMS go from the RAN to the **CN**, the *Core Network* !
+Your message was correctly received by the BTS that sent it to its BSC which makes your message go from the RAN to the **CN**, the *Core Network* !

 ### Territory division